programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 We are going to put all the code in this file, this is not the best practice but the point of the lesson is to learn about Three.js.

-In the index.html file, copy and paste the following.
+In the index.html file, copy and paste the following:

 ```
 <!DOCTYPE html>
 <html lang="en">